GaloisInc/saw-training/HMAC.rst

 Updating the Reference Implementation
 -------------------------------------

+..
+DTC: I don't get the following bit:
+     Due to the close-to-the-math nature of Cryptol, this should be a small enough change that faith in the correctness of the reference is not lost.

+   First off, what does it mean to be "close to the math"?
+It makes sense if we have a description of HMAC with the new state in a paper somewhere, and this Cryptol code looks like it.
+But that doesn't seem to be the case.
+And whose faith are we talking about?
+   What tools do we use to validate the updated specification?

 In order for verification to go through, the reference implementation (that is, the implementation we trust as correct) must be updated to reflect the existence of the new state field introduced above.
 Due to the close-to-the-math nature of Cryptol, this should be a small enough change that faith in the correctness of the reference is not lost.

-The Cryptol type corresponding to the updated state container must, like the C structure, be augmented with an ``outer_just_key`` field of appropriate type, like so:
+The Cryptol type corresponding to the updated state container must, like the C structure, be augmented with an ``outer_just_key`` field that has the appropriate type, like so:

 .. literalinclude:: examples/hmac/HMAC_iterative_new.cry
   :language: Cryptol